elpatron68/SnowRunner-Tool/Readme.md

 ## Features

 *SnowRunner-Tool* lets you
-- create backups of the current game state,
+- create backups of the current game state and list them in a fancy style,
+- create backups of the file `initial.pak` (which has to be changed for some mods),
-- restore a saved game from the game´s backup repository, a backup made with this tool or a directory containing 3rd party backups as Zip files and
+- restore a saved game from the game´s backup repository, a backup made with this tool or a  former saved `initial.pak` file,
-- cheat the amount of money you have in your pocket.
+- cheat the amount of money you have in your pocket and
+- cheat your experience points (XP).

 ![SnowRunner-Tool](images/SnowRunner-Tool_Screenshot.png)